symlex/input-validation/README.md

 Validation in REST controller action context
 --------------------------------------------

-This example shows how to validate user input in a REST controller action (note that HTTP doesn't support multiple error messages by default and that form initialization using existing model values is optional):
+This example shows how to validate user input in a REST controller action:

 ```
 class UserController